Inclusive marketing and communications

 The way in which disabled people access communications may be different to non-disabled people; and people with different impairments have different needs or experience different ‘barriers’ to accessing information.

 We have a small marketing communications team who work tirelessly to promote and share your work.
-We are always interested in hearing your news.
-Contact EFDS Marketing Manager, Sarah Marl, to find out more about our work.
+We are always interested in hearing your news and we have a specific news email for stories.